qiuosier/SleepTight/README.md

 # SleepTight
-A background process for macOS to run program at sleep and wake up.
-The SleepTight project includes a modified/customized version of SleepWatcher 2.2.1, originally developed by Bernhard Baehr.
+A background process for macOS to run programs at sleep and wake up.

+The SleepTight project includes:
+* A modified version of SleepWatcher 2.2.1 (including C source code, makefile and plist configuration), originally developed by Bernhard Baehr.

 SleepWatcher is a command line daemon tool to execute commands when the Mac sleeps or wakes up.
 See https://www.bernhard-baehr.de/ for more information about the original SleepWatcher.